If you are suffering from the aftermath of abuse, it can be extremely hard to open up to the people around you.

 However, counselling and psychotherapy can offer you a safe space to talk through your traumatic experiences and discuss how they affect you in the present.
 Abuse counselors can provide a supportive and non-judgmental environment to help you to deal with the intensity of your emotions as you process painful memories.

 Counselling works towards managing symptoms such as depression, anxiety and low confidence.
 With your therapist you will be able to learn coping strategies, which are tailor-made for you.
 Counselling can also equip you with new perspectives and tools to help in developing useful coping strategies.
 These tools can help you to deal with the intrusions of flashbacks and nightmares, which when they happen, can feel like they are keeping the abuse alive.

 We offer counselling on a variety of abuse types such as:

-Physical Abuse: this type of abuse consist of acts of physical violence such as hitting, shaking, burning, choking and various other actions that can cause physical injury to the body.
+Physical Abuse: This type of abuse consists of acts of physical violence such as hitting, shaking, burning, choking, and various other actions that can cause physical injury to the body.
 Mugging can also be constituted as physical abuse.

-Sexual Abuse: this type of abuse covers actions of a sexual nature such as rape, sexual assault, as well as forms of child abuse.
+Sexual Abuse: This type of abuse includes actions of a sexual nature such as rape, sexual assault, as well as forms of child abuse.

-Emotional Abuse: This can be the most difficult to identify because there are usually no outward signs of abuse.
-Emotional abuse constitutes actions such as being criticized constantly, threatened, bullied, dismissed, controlled, manipulated or being yelled at.
+Emotional Abuse: Emotional abuse constitutes actions such as being criticized constantly, threatened, bullied, dismissed, controlled, manipulated, or being yelled at.
 Emotional abuse can be just as painful and damaging as physical abuse.
+This can often be the most difficult type of abuse to identify because there are usually no outward signs.